-Conner was the representative for Texas’s 2nd congressional district and was a Democrat.
+Conner was the representative for Texas’s 2nd congressional district as a Democrat.
 He served from 1869 to 1873.

 From Mar 1870 to Mar 1873, Conner missed 237 of 873 roll call votes, which is 27.1%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.